betaott/betaott.github.io/_posts/2019-09-22-what-is-abr-or-adaptive-bitrate-streaming.md

 ---
 layout: post
-title: What is ABR or Adaptive BitRate streaming?
+title: What is ABR or Adaptive Bitrate streaming?
 description: Let's understand what is ABR video streaming and how is it different from VBR and CBR
 category: knowledge